RobC30/COVID-Risk-Analysis/README.md

 ## __Data Preprocessing__

-## __Data Training__

-## __Model Choice__
+## __Data Training & Model Choice__

 __RandomForestClassifier__ <br>
 For our data analysis, we initially planned to use RandomForestClassifer to determine a country's predicted state of COVID risk.
 Our model is to forecast a future month's number of COVID deaths based on a number of features.
-The features are as follows:
+We used __sklearn's model_selection__ module, imported __train_test_split__ class and used the default setting for testing & training sizes (75/25) . as our The features are as follows:

 <div align="center">